-When the status code of the association is not Successful, the AP shall indicate a specific reason for the failure to associate in the status code of the Association Response frame as defined in Table 8-35 (Status codes) in 8.4.1.9 (Status Code field).
-The state for the STA shall be left unchanged.
+When the ResultCode of the MLME-ASSOCIATE.response primitive is not SUCCESS, if Management Frame Protection is in use the state for the STA shall be left unchanged. and if Management Frame Protection is not in use set to State 3 if it was in State 4.

 When the Association Response frame with a status code of Successful is acknowledged by the STA, the state for the STA shall be set to State 4 or State 3 if RSNA establishment is required.

-If the state of the STA is set to State 3, upon a successful completion of a 4-way handshake, the state for the STA shall be set to State 4.
+If RSNA establishment is required, the SME shall attempt a 4-way handshake.
+Upon a successful completion of a 4-way handshake,, the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx).
+Upon receipt of the MLME-SETPROTECTION.request, the MLME shall set the state for the STA to State 4.

-When the STA enters State 4, if policy within the SME requires secure communication the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx).

 The SME shall inform the DS of any changes in the association state.

-In case of a failed SA Query procedure, if the AP receives an Association frame from the STA with which it has an existing SA, then the AP shall send a protected Disassociation frame to this STA prior to terminating the old SA, with Reason Code “Previous Authentication no longer valid”
+In case of a failed SA Query procedure, if the SME receives an MLME-ASSOCIATE.request primitive from a STA with which it has an existing SA, then the SME shall send a MLME-DISASSOCIATE.request primitive to this STA prior to terminating the old SA, with Reason Code “Previous Authentication no longer valid”

+NOTE—this MLME-DISASSOCIATE.request generates a protected Disassociation frame addressed to this STA.

 Non-AP STA reassociation initiation procedures

-Except when the association is part of a fast BSS transition, the SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) before invoking MLME-REASSOCIATE.request primitive.
+Except when the association is part of a fast BSS transition, the SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) before invoking an MLME-REASSOCIATE.request primitive.

 Upon receipt of an MLME-REASSOCIATE.request primitive, a non-AP STA shall reassociate with an AP using the following procedure:

-If the STA is not associated in the same ESS or the state for the new AP is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive.
+If the STA is not associated in the same ESS or the state for the new AP is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.

 The MLME shall transmit a Reassociation Request frame to the new AP.
 If the MLME-REASSOCIATE.request primitive contained an RSN element with only one pairwise cipher suite and only one authenticated key suite, this RSN element shall be included in the Reassociation Request frame.

-If a Reassociation Response frame is received with a status code of Successful, the state variable shall be set to State 4, or to State 3 if RSNA establishment is required and the FT Protocol is not used with respect to the new AP and, unless the old AP and new AP are the same, to State 2 with respect to the old AP, and the MLME shall issue an MLME-REASSOCIATE.confirm primitive to inform the SME of the successful completion of the reassociation.
+If a Reassociation Response frame is received with a status code of Successful, the state variable for the new AP shall be set to State 4, or to State 3 if RSNA establishment is required and the FT Protocol is not used with respect to the new AP and, unless the old AP and new AP are the same, to State 2 with respect to the old AP, and the MLME shall issue an MLME-REASSOCIATE.confirm primitive to inform the SME of the successful completion of the reassociation.